CloudSihmar/introduction-to-kubernetes/Namespaces.md

 ## Namespace

+Namespaces are an API construct to avoid naming collisions and represent a scope for object names.
+A good use case for namespaces is to isolate the objects by team or responsibility.

 A single cluster should be able to satisfy the needs of multiple users or groups of users.
 Kubernetes namespaces help different projects, teams, or customers to share a Kubernetes cluster.
 Kubernetes namespaces also provide a scope for objects names.
 Using multiple namespaces allows you to split complex systems with numerous components into smaller distinct groups.
 Resource names only need to be unique within a namespace.
 Two different namespaces can contain resources of the same name.

 The term namespace is used to reference both the kernel feature and the segregation of API objects by Kubernetes.
 Both are means to keep resources distinct.